sharanbabu19/sharan19/_pages/about.md

 ### Hi there, I am Sharan 👋
 I am an aspiring Data Scientist pursuing an undergraduate degree in Computer Science.
 - ⚡ Curiously exploring the depths of Deep Learning and SOTA models.
-- 🔭 I’m currently working on DeHazing Images.
+- :man_technologist: I’m currently working on DeHazing Images.
 - 🌱 Currently learning Deep Learning.
 - :smile: Looking to collaborate on ML/Data Science Projects.
 - 💬 Let's talk about Hackathons, Machine Learning or Computer Vision.